AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Transfer sample to a labeled 1.5 mL Safe-Lock tube.

+- Add more RNA/DNA shield to the sample to bring total volume to 1000 µL.

 - Spin down tubes so there are no bubbles in lid

 - Add ~50 uL of glass beads (0.5mm) into sample tubes (enough to cover the bottom of the tube)